 January 30, 2022

 I’m not someone who typically provides breathless reviews on new offerings.
-Based on my previous ~6 years of Iridium satellite network usage and with a couple months of Zoleo usage I feel comfortable saying “an excellent product!!!”
+Based on my previous ~6 years of Iridium satellite network usage (InReach device) and with a couple months of Zoleo usage I feel comfortable saying “an excellent product!!!”

 Preliminary Summary: An outstanding hardware and software product offering, for individuals that want to communicate with loved ones, access local weather information, and when their own planning and preparation has failed… contact emergency services.
 Excellent battery life, and an antenna system that is very effective.
 Zoleo device purchase cost and monthly charges are significantly lower than Garmin InReach.
 Zoleo and joint venture partner Roadpost Canada appear to be focused on and capable of continually supporting and improving on an already excellent service!